frugbug/sd-nodes-fj/README.md

 ## Icon Base
 For creating icons for custom nodes, it generates the grey/red checkered circles used in most stock node library icons.

+## Highpass HQ
+A version of the stock Highpass node using a high quality blur.

 ## Pyramid Custom
 Allows the user to choose a custom peak position for the pyramid.